 At iCouch, we require that our therapists have ethics and professional behavior above reproach.
 All of our Therapists are required to follow the American Psychological Association's Ethical Principles of Psychologists and Code of Conduct.
 In addition to the ethical standards of traditional psychology, at iCouch, we have additional ethical guidelines.

-We make it easy to find the perfect therapist
+We make it easy to find the perfect therapist or coach

 As easy as turning on your computer